To monitor scheme participants' compliance under each scheme, the Clean Energy Regulator conducts independent audits and inspections.

 Audits and inspections allow us to assess participant compliance in each scheme, identify possible non-compliance and determine whether a response such as education or enforcement action is required.

-We may also initiate an independent audit to assess a person's compliance with one or more aspects of the legislation, or to investigate where we have reasonable grounds to believe a person has contravened or will contravene the legislation.
+Under the schemes the agency administers we may also initiate an independent audit to assess a person's compliance with one or more aspects of the legislation, or to investigate where we have reasonable grounds to believe a person has contravened or will contravene the legislation.

 People or organisations subject to audit will receive a written notice specifying the type of audit required, the matters to be covered and the form of the audit report.
 They will also be advised whether they will need to appoint an auditor or if we have appointed one from our